Skip to main content

 1. Hold your dictation shortcut (Fn by default, customizable in Settings > Shortcut) and start speaking.

-2. While still holding, press an arrow key to choose an output format (optional).
+2. While still holding, press a key to choose an output format (optional).

 3. Release to insert the result at your cursor.

-If you don’t press any arrow key, Mumble uses the default action (← clean text).
+If you don’t press any key, Mumble uses the default action (← Concise).

 Output actions

-While holding your dictation shortcut, press an arrow key to pick how your speech is processed.
-The selected action highlights in the panel. ← Left arrow: Clean up.
+While holding your dictation shortcut, press one of these keys to pick how your speech is processed.
+The selected action highlights in the panel. ← Left arrow: Concise.
 Polishes your speech into clean text.
 Fixes grammar, punctuation, and formatting.
 This is the default.

 Dictation Default

-↑ Up arrow: Bullets.
+↑ Up arrow: Bullet points.
 Formats your speech as a bullet point list.

 Dictation Bullet